djerik/beolink-ha/README.md

 ## Known limitations
 - Only BeoPlay devices are supported via the BeoPlay component https://github.com/giachello/beoplay
-- Display of surveilance cameras on B&O TVs not yet implemented
 - RTSP streaming of cameras not implemented.
-MJPEG is working as fallback solution
+MJPEG is working
-- Scenes are under implementation
 - Entities cannot have ? or / in the name
 - Entities with same name can cause problems